pypa/packaging.python.org/source/distributing.rst

 setup() args
 ------------

-As mentioned above, The primary feature of ``setup.py`` is that it contains a global ``setup()`` function.
+As mentioned above, the primary feature of ``setup.py`` is that it contains a global ``setup()`` function.
 The keyword arguments to this function are how specific details of your project are defined.